robertpeteuil/inkdrop-export-by-tag/README.md

-# Inkdrop Plugin - Export Notes by Tag
+# Inkdrop Plugin - Export by Tag

 This plugin allows exporting all notes with specified a tag in Markdown or HTML format.

-The plugin can be used ad-hoc by right-clicking on a Tag, choosing the export option in the context menu and selecting the download destination.
-It also allows pre-defining the Tag and download destination, which allows it to run without user interaction.
-It includes a number of optional settings to enable its use in varied workflows.
+It doesn't require pre-configuration and is used by right-clicking on a Tag, selecting an export type from the pop-up context menu (Markdown or HTML) and choosing a download destination.

+Config options provide additional control over how the files are exported.

 ## Install